 Material on Haiti: Accordions needed Devotionals from Haiti Are you really feeding that starving child?
 Haitian recipes Ham radio thoughts: Haiti Istwa Labib Rara band Voodoo possession

-ebooks: Alfredo Del Rosso, an Italian mastered by a vision God's Bulgarian tapestry Mr. Missionary, I have a question Mr. Evangelism Our balanced attack: How Nazarenes finance world evangelism Pasta, pizza and Pinocchio Jonah, the reluctant missionary Rookie Notebook: My first nine months as a missionary in Italy Other books and article
+ebooks: Alfredo Del Rosso, an Italian mastered by a vision Gods Bulgarian tapestry Mr. Missionary, I have a question Paul McGrady, Mr. Evangelism Our balanced attack: How Nazarenes finance world evangelism Pasta, pizza and Pinocchio Jonah, the reluctant missionary Rookie Notebook: Our first nine months as missionaries in Italy Other books and article